Frequently Asked Questions

 We will not be accepting the waste that has been segregated for recycling by the householder.

-Q. What is the lifespan of the gasification plant?
+Q. What is the proposed lifespan of the Facility?

-It is intended to operate for a minimum of 25 years, after which the performance will be reviewed in line with operational standards at the time.
+A. It is intended to operate for 25 years (minimum), after which the performance will be reviewed in line with operational standards at the time.
 This will inform whether the facility will continue to operate or will need to be upgraded; or decommissioned.

-Q. How many homes could powered with electricity?
+Q. How many homes could be powered with electricity?

-More than 185,000 houses, which is equivalent to over 60% of all of the houses in Lincolnshire and nearly seven times the number of houses in Boston.
+A. More than 206,000 houses, which is equivalent to over 66% of all of the houses in Lincolnshire.

 Q. How will you minimise environmental impact?

-Q. How will you manage emissions and odour?
+Q. What are you going to do about emissions and odour?

-It is important to note that all of the emissions and odour abatement systems will have to be proven, otherwise the Environment Agency will not grant an environmental permit for the facility
+It is important to note that all odour management systems and technology will have to be proven to be operating in accordance with ‘Best Available Techniques’, otherwise consent will not be granted to build the Facility; and the Environment Agency will not grant an environmental permit for the operation of the Facility.”

 The facility will have comply with these strict noise limits to ensure that it will not cause unacceptable noise or vibration to those nearby.